 Anorexia nervosa is a serious mental health condition.
 Sufferers keep their body weight as low as possible by restricting the amount of food they eat, excessive repetitive exercise and purging which may be vomiting or use of laxatives.
-Most people with anorexia have a distorted image of themselves and how they look.
+People with anorexia often have a distorted image of themselves and how they look.

 Bulimia is a disorder linked with self esteem, emotional problems and stress.
 It is more common than anorexia but is more hidden as sufferers usually maintain an average body weight.
 Sufferers become caught in a cycle of eating large amounts of food, purging, cutting down or starving for a few days, craving which causes a binge and so the cycle continues.
 The side effects of bulimia can be very serious.

 Binge eating involves eating large amounts of food in a short period of time but unlike bulimia nervosa the sufferer does not try to get rid of the food.
 They may feel their eating is out of control, eat until uncomfortably full, eat large amounts when not hungry or eat alone.
 As with other eating disorders food and eating is used as a way of dealing with difficult feelings.

 Eating disorders are very complex and a sufferer may not meet the diagnostic criteria for anorexia nervosa or bulimia nervosa.
 People with EDNOS can present with extremely disturbed eating habits, distorted body image and fear of gaining weight.

 Go to www.b-eat.co.uk for a fuller explanation and list of symptoms